-Traveling with children could be the definition of chaotic and as far as simple as it gets, right?
+Traveling with children could be the definition of chaotic and as far from simple as it gets, right?

-Sometime I completely agree.
+Sometimes I completely agree.
 But the more we travel with our little ones and the more I have learned to apply the simplicity aspects of my daily life over to my trip, the more enjoyable my trips have become.
-Here’s a few tips that I’ve learned for how to traveling more simply with your children.
+Here’s a few tips that I’ve learned for how to travel more simply with your children.

 I’m not an expert at this, but I’m trying.
 I follow many other traveling families online and am amazed at some of their travel tips when it comes to packing.
 By far, no matter the type of luggage you use, the easiest way to simplify is by packing less.
 I used to be a notorious over packer, just thinking about our first road trip with a 2 month old as new parents makes me cringe, but I’m constantly improving with every trip and really learning to pair it down to essentials.